JinLi711/Protein-Structures/record_files/Log.md

 # March 24, 2019

 Took forever to create the inner product layer.
 Note to self: don't mix the Keras inside Tensorflow with Keras outside.

+# March 25, 2019

+There was a mismatch in size between the input amino acid 1 hot encoding, and the output contact map for some of the proteins.

+Some causes that I was able to figure out:
+* when extracting the residues from the PDB IDs, BioPython does not count some codes as residues, even though those residues appear in the fasta sequence.
+For example, MSE is a modified residue, which is not counted as a residue.
+There may be others, and I will just need to find the most common ones.
+Then I will just remove the other proteins that have uncommon residues in the chain.
+Or I can parse MODRES in the PDB file.

+There may be others that I have not found out yet, but sure.